bodzaital/advent-of-code-2020/README.md

 Same as before, but when checking the legality of the password, the `minimum` and the `maximum` is instead a `position1` and `position2`, from which 1 is subtracted, and XOR'd with the `^` caret operator.

 It's always `O(n)`.

+## Day 3

+### Part 1

+Loading the list into an array and iterating through until we reach the last line in a while loop.
+The horizontal index is modulo'd by the length of a line.

+It's always `O(n)`.

+### Part 2

+Same as before, just five times with different changes of the indexes.

+It's always `O(5n)`.